rcemper/Organize-ZLANG/README.md

 And what is left in your %ZLANG* Routines is simple and easy to
 overview list of included customized Commands, Functions, Variables
-See the details in an example for %ZLANGC00.
+See the details in an example for %ZLANGC00.mac .
+To prevent conflicts
+with existing %ZLANGC00.mac it is named here ZLANGC00.mac
   \-\-\-\-\-\-\-
   BTW: #include can do more than just host #define, .. for $$$\_references

-To prevent conflicts with existing %ZLANGC00.mac it is named ZLANGC00.mac